cjratcliff/ml-compiled/docs/activations.rst

 Softplus
 ----------
-Bounded between 0 and infinity.
+Output is bounded between 0 and infinity.

 .. math::

   f(x) = \log(1 + e^x)

+Useful for modeling quantities that should never be negative such as the variance of a distribution.
+Unlike the ReLU, gradients can pass through the softmax when :math:`x < 0`.

 Tanh
 --------